 There are a number of different tour package options, but we did the 3 day/2 night package and stayed at one of the lodges, Nature River Lodge.

 This trip included 4 river cruises, 2 night walks and a guided day walk.
 Of course, this gave us plenty of opportunities to see jungle wildlife in its natural habitat.
 Really, this is a fantastic experience for anyone on a family adventure in Borneo.

 With the help of our guide, we spotted orangutans, proboscis monkeys, macaques, elephants, crocodiles and lots of native birds.
-Quite honestly, this really iss a trip of a lifetime and the highlight of our visit to Borneo.
+Quite honestly, this really is a trip of a lifetime and was another highlight of our visit to Borneo.

 Hang about at the Gomantong Caves

 On your return to Sandakan, you will probably have the option to visit the Gomantong Caves.
 The cave system is located within Gomantong Hill and is a protected area for wildlife.
 A large population of Wrinkle Lipped Free-tailed bats live here, as well as many swiftlets.

 However, the smell inside the cave is quite overpowering because of the guano.
 In addition, this attracts an army of cockroaches and parasites who climb all over the floors and walls.

 On the plus side, you may be lucky enough to spot an orangutan in the areas surrounding the cave.

 Sandakan lies on the northeast coast of Borneo and is the second largest city in Sabah, after Kota Kinabalu.

 You can fly direct from Kuala Lumpur in Malaysia to Sandakan with either Air Asia or Malaysian Airlines.
 This takes just under 3 hours.